 - Membership in the sick leave bank will be open to all eligible employees and will be voluntary.
 To enroll in the sick leave bank, an employee must donate one day of sick leave earned during the current school year. - An employee may enroll within 30 calendar days of the beginning date of employment.
-An employee who does not enroll when first eligible may do so between any subsequent September 1 to October 15 period by making application and providing satisfactory evidence of good health to the Superintendent or designee.
-Only full-time employees are eligible. - A member of the sick leave bank may draw days after being without leave for 30 consecutive calendar days or 20 duty days in a 35 calendar day period.
+An employee who does not enroll when first eligible may do so between any subsequent September 1 to October 15 period by making application and providing satisfactory evidence of good health to the Superintendent or designee. - A member of the sick leave bank may draw days after being without leave for 30 consecutive calendar days or 20 duty days in a 35 calendar day period.
 An exception may be noted if the 30 days are not consecutive but occur within 45 days for the same illness or disability.
 All leave credited to the employee must be exhausted prior to going on leave without pay.

 - Days drawn from the bank for any one period of eligibility must be consecutive or drawn for absences resulting from the same illness or disability.
 Otherwise, members must return to work and re-establish eligibility to draw from the bank. - A maximum of 45 days each school year may be drawn by any one member of the sick leave bank without regard to the number of instances or eligibility.
 Sick leave bank benefits are available through the last duty day of the contract year. - Members using sick leave days drawn from the bank will not have to replace these days except as a regular contributing member of the bank. - Upon termination of employment or withdrawal of membership from the bank, a participating member will not be permitted to withdraw his or her contributed days.
 Employees terminated at the end of the current school year because of lack of funds only to be rehired before the beginning of the new school year do not have to apply for reinstatement.
 Employees who are on a leave of absence because of personal illness or for professional improvement are to be treated as a current employee and not have to rejoin the sick leave bank upon return unless he or she resigns. - Verification of disability, including the nature of the disability or illness and the expected date of return, will be required before withdrawals from the sick leave bank are permitted. - Withdrawals from the sick leave bank may not be used for disability which may qualify the member for worker's compensation unless the member has exhausted all worker's compensation leave and/or insurance benefits.
 Pending cases will not be paid until resolved.
 Disallowances of claims will trigger retroactively to the eligibility period. - The provisions of the sick leave bank will be administered by the Superintendent or the Superintendent's designee.
-Appeals by the sick leave bank members may be made to the Superintendent of Schools. - The maximum paid benefits under this plan will not exceed an amount set by the administration for each school year. - Note: The sick leave bank may not be accessed for natural child birth, as this delivery mode is not considered an illness or disability.
+Appeals by the sick leave bank members may be made to the Superintendent of Schools. - The maximum paid benefits under this plan will not exceed an amount set by the administration for each school year.